BonsaiDen/JavaScript-Garden/doc/en/function/closures.md

         })(i), 1000)
     }

-The other popular way to acheive this is to add an additional argument to the setTimeout function, which passes these arguments to the callback.
+The other popular way to achieve this is to add an additional argument to the setTimeout function, which passes these arguments to the callback.

     for(var i = 0; i < 10; i++) {